gilligan-ees-3310-2018/new_geocarb/README.md

       a 1 year time step for the first simulation period, and a 50 year period for the second simulation period, you'd say, `time_steps = c(50, 1, 50)`.
 50 years is a good time step when you're simulating millions of years, but if you're simulating a short period with rapid changes, you might want to use a shorter time-step.
+* To read in the results of the GEOCARB run, you use the function `read_geocarb` to read in the file you specified when you ran the model with `run_geocarb`.

 ```
 source("new_geocarb.R")